Process Nodes

 Process Node Tags and Shared Nodes

-For example, if three processes share the "Abrasive Blast" node, adding children or changing the node type will add children or change the node type of Abrasive Blast on each process.
+For example, if three Processes share the "Abrasive Blast" Node, adding Children or changing the Node type will add Children or change the Node type of Abrasive Blast on all three Processes.

 Screenshot 2024-06-18 at 2.05.58 PM.png

-In cases where not every node is used in every Recipe, you can configure opt-in and opt-out options for nodes.
-This allows you to generate recipes flexibly, rather than having to create many processes with only slight differences.
+In cases where all available Nodes are not used in every related Recipe, you can configure Opt-in and Opt-out options for Nodes.
+This allows you to generate Recipes that have flexibility from the assigned Process, rather than having to create many Processes with only slight differences.

-• Opt-Out: The default recipe will include opt-out nodes, but you will have the option to exclude them during order entry.
-This is a good option for nodes that are used most of the time, but not always.
+• Opt-Out: The default Recipe will include Opt-out Nodes, and you will have the option to exclude them during order entry.
+This is a good option for Nodes that are used most of the time, but not always.

-• Click "Configure Opt In/Opt Out" at the bottom of the tile on the Process page
+1. Click CONFIGURE OPT-IN/OPT-OUT at the bottom of the tile on the Process page.

-When creating a new work order, you will now have the option to opt in or out of the nodes that you adjusted.
+When creating a new Work Order, you will now have the option to opt-in or -out of that Node.

 opt in opt out.gif